-Yes - the water is tested every year by the local council to ensure that it meets EU standards, and a new £5k water treatment system and tank was installed in 2015.
-This uses gravity to pressurise the system (no electricity is used).
+It uses gravity to pressurise the system.
 The water comes from a burn on the hill, and under pressure it goes through a double step down filter to remove the larger particles.
-All the colour is then removed via a charcoal filter, it is then treated to kill all bacteria and then goes into a settling tank, which supplies the house via gravity.
+All the colour is then removed via a large charcoal filter, and it is then treated by a titration system to kill all bacteria.
+The water then goes into a settling tank, which supplies the house via gravity.
 You may have to change a filter if you are staying for 2 weeks, but this is a 5 minute job!

 - Is there an inside loo?

 Yes - it is a normal flushing loo in the bathroom.
 It is behind the door in the photograph of the bathroom!

 The signal is patchy, and is dependent on the barometric pressure, however you can normally get a signal by walking around a bit and waving your phone in the air.

 - Is there hot water?

 The wood burning stove heats the hot water, if it is kept stoked up it will provide enough hot water for one full bath in the morning, and one in the evening.
 Once you have had a bath it will take a couple of hours to replenish the supply.